Agile 2023-04-04

 5. Identify self-managed & self-driven individuals to execute the agile project.
 Micro-management of talent, esp of the engineering team can be counter-productive.
 Good agile leaders help provide the environment & facilitate getting the job done by identifying and removing any impediments.

-6. Agile principles advocates for face-to-face interaction for effective & efficient communication.
+6. Agile principles advocate for face-to-face interaction for effective & efficient communication.

 7. Working software is one of the core values of the Agile Manifesto.
 How frequently you ship value to the end users is the prime indicator of an Agile project’s success, not the software delivery but deployment without any critical bugs.